 The Board of Directors is comprised of senior leaders and experts with broad international experience in financial, business and regulatory reporting, accounting and standard setting.
 The Board advises and assists in executing strategic opportunities, identifies critical regulatory and accounting convergence trends for which the XBRL standard could be used as a solution, and develops long-term growth and sustainability strategies for the XBRL consortium.

-Cees De Boer, Chairman is currently a member of Deloitte Netherland’s Executive Committee, serving as CFO and COO since 2007.
-He began his career at Arthur Andersen in the Netherlands in 1981 in the audit division and was appointed partner in the Netherlands in 1993, assuming responsibility for Arthur Andersen’s Consulting activities.
-Following the merger with Deloitte in 2002, he became a partner at Deloitte Consulting, with a focus on CFO services.
-He is a member of the Deloitte Governance Committee and the Global Board of Directors and Chairman of the Audit Committee of the Global Board of Directors.
+Cees De Boer, Chairman is currently Global Chief Data Security and Confidentiality Leader at Deloitte, responsible for global strategy and management in the areas of data security and client data confidentiality.
+Cees began his career at Arthur Andersen in the Netherlands in 1981 in the audit division and was appointed partner in the Netherlands in 1993, assuming responsibility for Arthur Andersen’s Consulting activities.
+Following the merger with Deloitte in 2002, he became a partner at Deloitte Consulting, with a focus on CFO Services.
+In 2007 he became a member of the Executive Board of Deloitte the Netherlands as the CFO/ COO and later as Chief Quality Officer.

 HE Mohammed Al-Hadari is the Emirates Securities and Commodities Authority’s (SCA) Deputy CEO for Organizational and Support Services, at the level of an assistant undersecretary of a ministry and Chairman of XBRL UAE.
 Mr Al-Hadari has more than 20 years of professional experience in Strategic Planning, IT, Human Resources in the UAE’s government sector, where he assumed a variety of positions with the Department of Economic Development of the Emirate of Sharjah in the UAE before joining the SCA.
 Mr Al-Hadari’s interventions were instrumental to the success of several initiatives on a federal level in the UAE, namely the e-filing initiative which he lead from the start in order to establish a jurisdiction until recently fully implementing the XBRL based e-filing system.
 Also, Mr Al-Hadari was behind the initiative to make XBRL e-filing mandatory to all listed companies and brokers in the UAE.
 Finally, Mr Al-Hadari continues to support and push for availability, reliability and comparability of financial data as a means to enhance transparency in financial markets.